 • With a high resolution sensor and excellent value for money, this would be an great choice as one of the best cameras for still life photography

-There’s also a hybrid autofocus system with 399 user-selectable AF points that cover 45% of the imaging area, which means that you can target the subject precisely.
-It’s also pretty fast, but the A7R II is more likely to appeal to landscape photographers than avid sport-shooters.
+There’s also an autofocus system with 759 phase-detection points covering practically the entire frame, which means that you can target the subject precisely.
+However, the A7R II is more likely to appeal to landscape photographers than avid sport-shooters.

 Read our Sony Alpha 7R II review